LEMUBIT/PayantAndroid/README.md

 Payant Android can be used to access features on your [Payant](https://payant.ng/) account dashboard.

-It is assumed that this library wouldn't be used on a client facing App but rather for secure and private use.
-This is because it uses your account private key for initilization.

 For better understanding read the [Payant API documentation](https://developers.payant.ng/overview) before using this library.

 Each of the major operations has a Manager Class in the PayantAndroid library, these managers are ***PayantClientManager***, ***PayantInvoiceManager***, ***PayantPaymentManager***, ***PayantWalletmanager***, ***PayantProductManager***.
 These Manager Classes perform all needed operations that are performed on your dashboard, for instance the *PayantClientManager* Class can ADD, GET, EDIT, and DELETE a Client.